Andrei-Bunea/Andrei-Bunea/README.md

 ### Hi

-Hi, I'm a complete stack developer who really comes up with solutions to solve real-life problems.
+Hi, I'm a full stack developer who really comes up with solutions to solve real-life problems.
 I'm looking forward wit to starting my career but at the same time I'm guided by my desire to become an IT entrepreneur.

 ### What I do ?